littleredcomputer/odex-js/README.md

 ```
 If you prefer the callback approach, you can use the convenience function
 `grid` to arrange for the output to come at a fixed interval rather than
-at the varying integration stepsize:
+at the varying integration step size:
 ```js
 s = new odex.Solver(yprime, 1)
 s.solve(0, [1], 2, s.grid(0.2, (x, y) => console.log(x,y)))